Marketing Ethics: Build Trust & Boost Profits

 - Create platforms for customers to share their content

-Example: GoPro's extensive use of user-generated content in their marketing showcases real customers using their products uniquely.
+Example: GoPro’s extensive use of user-generated content in its marketing showcases real customers using its products in unique ways.

 3. Cause Marketing (Done Right)